Twin tail: Design

+It also affords a degree of redundancy: if one tail is damaged, the other may remain functional.

+Twin tails with canted fins (each having outward-leaning diehedral) lean outboard of the turbulence created by the wider fuselage.
+They can also contribute somewhat to aircraft lateral (pitch) control.
+Further the dihedral angle may reduce radar-reflection by the vertical tail, reducing aircraft detectability (desirable for combat aircraft).

 Most often, the twin vertical surfaces are attached to the ends of the horizontal stabilizer, but a few aircraft, like the Armstrong Whitworth Whitley, Mitsubishi G3M and Dornier Do 19 bombers, had their twin vertical surfaces mounted to the upper surface of the fixed stabilizer instead, at some distance inwards from the horizontal stabilizer's tips.

+Starting in the early 1970s, it became common to fit jet fighters and attack aircraft with twin tails that did not attach to the horizontal stabilizer, but instead projected upwards from the aft fuselage, often at a slightly outboard angle.
+Among the first notable examples were the MiG-25 Foxbat and Grumman F-14 Tomcat.

+H-tails can, in some cases, conceal hot jet exhausts from infrared-guided weapons, as in the design of the Fairchild Republic A-10 Thunderbolt II attack jet.

+However, twin tails are more complex to design, and tend to weigh more, than single-tail designs.

 Variations

 Many canard aircraft designs incorporate twin tails on the tips of the main wing.
 Very occasionally, three or more tails are used, as on the Breguet Deux-Ponts, Lockheed Constellation and Boeing 314 Clipper.
 A very unusual design can be seen on the C-2 Greyhound and E-2 Hawkeye, which has two additional vertical tails fixed to the horizontal stabilizer between the normal vertical twin-tail surfaces.
 This arrangement was chosen for the stringent size limitations of carrier-based aircraft.

 A special case of twin tail is the twin-boom tail or double tail, where the aft airframe consists of two separate fuselages, "tail booms", which each have a rudder but are usually connected by a single horizontal stabilizer.
 Examples of this construction are the twin-engined Lockheed P-38 Lightning; Northrop P-61 Black Widow; Focke-Wulf Fw 189; the single jet-engined de Havilland Vampire; cargo-carrying Fairchild C-119 Flying Boxcar and the little known Transavia PL-12 Airtruk.